wix-incubator/wix-rest-docs/guides/Functionality.md

 OR
 - using [API Keys]()

-**REST SPIs**: a collection of SPI calls, based on SPI hosts' databases, that can be implemented by any integration that is:
+**REST SPIs**: a collection of SPI calls, based on the SPI hosts' databases, that can be implemented by any integration that is:
  - installed on a site using [OAuth authentication](https://dev.wix.com/api/rest/getting-started/authentication)
  - set up SPI configuration XXX.